Academic journal: New developments

 The Internet has revolutionized the production of, and access to, academic journals, with their contents available online via services subscribed to by academic libraries.
 Individual articles are subject-indexed in databases such as Google Scholar.
-Some of the smallest, most specialized journals are prepared in-house, by an academic department, and published only online – such form of publication has sometimes been in the blog format though some, like the open access journal Internet Archaeology, use the medium to embed searchable datasets, 3D models, and interactive mapping.
+Some of the smallest, most specialized journals are prepared in-house, by an academic department, and published only online – this has sometimes been in the blog format, though some, like the open access journal Internet Archaeology, use the medium to embed searchable datasets, 3D models, and interactive mapping.

 Currently, there is a movement in higher education encouraging open access, either via self archiving, whereby the author deposits a paper in a disciplinary or institutional repository where it can be searched for and read, or via publishing it in a free open access journal, which does not charge for subscriptions, being either subsidized or financed by a publication fee.
 Given the goal of sharing scientific research to speed advances, open access has affected science journals more than humanities journals.
 Commercial publishers are experimenting with open access models, but are trying to protect their subscription revenues.

+Predatory and junk journals

 The much lower entry cost of on-line publishing has also raised concerns of an increase in publication of "junk" journals with lower publishing standards.
 These journals, often with names chosen as similar to well-established publications, solicit articles via e-mail and then charge the author to publish an article, often with no sign of actual review.
 Jeffrey Beall, a research librarian at the University of Colorado, has compiled a list of what he considers to be "potential, possible, or probable predatory scholarly open-access publishers"; the list numbered over 300 journals as of April 2013, but he estimates that there may be thousands.
-The OMICS Publishing Group, which publishes a number of the journals on this list, has threatened to sue Beall.
+The OMICS Publishing Group, which publishes a number of the journals on this list, threatened to sue Beall in 2013 and Beall stopped publishing in 2017, citing pressure from his university.
+A US judge fined OMICS $50 million in 2019 stemming from an FTC lawsuit.

 Some academic journals use the registered report format, which aims to counteract issues such as data dredging and hypothesizing after the results are known.
 For example, Nature Human Behaviour has adopted the registered report format, as it "shift[s] the emphasis from the results of research to the questions that guide the research and the methods used to answer them".
 The European Journal of Personality defines this format: "In a registered report, authors create a study proposal that includes theoretical and empirical background, research questions/hypotheses, and pilot data (if available).
 Upon submission, this proposal will then be reviewed prior to data collection, and if accepted, the paper resulting from this peer-reviewed procedure will be published, regardless of the study outcomes."